 Side note: I have found that sitting down with Anna to create a list has been the most effective way to get her on board with something and to help her feel like she has a say in what happens.
 Thank you How To Talk So Kids Will Listen (affiliate link) for that nugget of awesome!

-Once she felt good about the punch card and was clear on what was expected of her, we were off and running.
+Once she felt good about The Good Listener Club punch card and was clear on what was expected of her, we were off and running.
 I can’t even begin to tell you how excited she was to punch out a circle and even begged me a few times to ask her things so she could listen and get another punch.

-I posted on Instagram about the punch card idea and my desperation with the whole not listening thing and had a handful of people a.) telling me they are in the same boat and b.) asking if they could use the template as well.
+I posted on Instagram about my idea for The Good Listener punch card and my desperation with the whole not listening thing and had a handful of people a.) telling me they are in the same boat and b.) asking if they could use the template as well.
 So, I figured I would share it here as well so that anyone who needs some help with listening in their house can download it and use it with their kiddos, too.

 I am currently using the pink one since that’s Anna’s absolute favorite color, but also made it in blue, green, and grey.
 Feel free to download whichever one (or all) that you want!